anoushzahedi/Python_ML/ReadMe.txt

 (1) Farmers have various options when it comes to deciding which crop to plant each season.
 Their primary objective is to maximize crop yield, taking into account various factors.
 One crucial factor that affects crop growth is the condition of the soil in the field, which can be assessed by measuring basic elements such as nitrogen and potassium levels.
 In this project, I will build multi-class classification models to predict the type of "crop" and identify the single most important feature for predictive performance.

+(2) One has been asked to support a team of researchers who have been collecting data about penguins in Antartica!
+The data is available in csv-Format as penguins.csv [Origin of this data : Data were collected and made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network].
+Unfortunately, they have not been able to record the species of penguin, but they know that there are at least three species that are native to the region: Adelie, Chinstrap, and Gentoo.
+Your task is to apply your data science skills to help them identify groups in the dataset!